-This is also the case for firefighters who work with aqueous film-forming foams (AFFF), which are made with PFAS, and whose protective gear contains high levels of PFAS.
+This is the case for firefighters who work with aqueous film-forming foams (AFFF), which are made with PFAS, and whose protective gear contains high levels of PFAS.

 Swallowing PFAS chemicals is a concern in areas where the water supply is contaminated with high levels of the substances.
 If you are unsure about whether your water is contaminated, check with your local health department.
 People who live in areas of contamination should use an alternate water source for drinking, cooking, brushing their teeth, and any other activity where they might swallow water.

 It is also possible to swallow PFAS chemicals by eating foods that were packaged in materials that contain PFAS or were prepared in some kinds of non-stick cookware.

 An additional risk may arise from eating fish that come from waters with high levels of PFAS contamination.
 Again, check with your local health and environmental quality departments for any fish advisories in your area.